-At HTP Apprenticeship College we understand the importance the role that Parents, Carers and Guardians have in supporting young people into further education and employment.
+At HTP Apprenticeship College we understand the importance of the role that Parents, Carers and Guardians have in supporting young people into further education and employment.

 For young people leaving school after GCSE’s or A-Levels the range of opportunities available may seem quite daunting.
 Don’t worry though – it’s our job to provide information, advice, guidance and support to help you make the right decisions.

 If your child is leaving School or College, make sure you consider all the options.
 Your child has a number of different options when considering what they want to do when they leave school or college.

 The teachers at your child’s school are likely to have a lot more information about A-Level options than other areas; this is simply because it is the route they will most likely have taken to get into teaching and can draw on their own experiences when offering advice.